neuhausergenny/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that while efficiency is crucial in programming, it's often more important to focus on code readability, maintainability, and getting the core functionality right first.
 Refining and optimizing should come later, based on data and identified bottlenecks.
 Remember, clarity and simplicity lead to better long-term results and less debugging time.

 In essence, don't overcomplicate your code or optimize too early; understand the problem thoroughly, design for clarity, and only optimize when necessary and after measuring performance accurately.

+# 2024-03-04
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part separately.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+Make sure to write comments and document your codes to make it easier for others to understand and maintain.
+Use code editors and IDE' s (Integrated Development Environments) to simplify your workflow and make coding more enjoyable.
+Learn to use debugging tools and techniques to find and fix errors in code.
+Practice good coding practices, like writing modular and reusable code, minimizing errors, following coding standards, etc. to create high-quality code that is easy to maintain and extend.